codeinthehole/codeinthehole.com/www/posts/0101-git-commit-template.rst

     # If applied, this commit will...

-    # Why is this change being made?
+    # Explain why this change is being made

-    # Provide links to any relevant tickets, URLs or other resources
+    # Provide links to any relevant tickets, articles or other resources

 and you'll be guided into writing concise commit subjects in the imperative mood - a good practice.
 See rule 5 of Chris Beam's `"How to write a commit message"`_